 Special education programs and services are available to students with disabilities.
 The special education services are provided based on an individualized education plan which is developed by a student's parent(s) and a school-based instructional team.
-When a parent, teacher, or counselor suspects a student is disabled, a referral is processed through the building principal to the school-based child study committee.
-Upon receipt of a referral, the child study committee meets within 10 working days.
-If the child study committee suspects the child may have a disability, a comprehensive evaluation is completed after securing parent written permission to evaluate.
+When a parent, teacher, or counselor suspects a student is disabled, a referral is processed through the building principal to the school-based School Consultation Team.
+Upon receipt of a referral, the school-based School Consultation Team meets within 10 working days.
+If the school-based School Consultation Team suspects the child may have a disability, a comprehensive evaluation is completed after securing parent written permission to evaluate.
 Placement in a special education program or class is contingent on the results of extensive diagnostic testing and assessment as well as the decision of a school-based eligibility committee's review of the assessment results and the eligibility criteria set forth in the Regulations Governing Special Education Programs in Virginia.